priyanxshu999/Password-strength-checker/README.md

 > ⚠️ **FOR EDUCATIONAL PURPOSES ONLY**
 This GUI-based tool is designed to demonstrate **password evaluation techniques** — including dictionary word detection, pattern analysis, and security scoring.
-**DO NOT use this as a replacement for real password hashing or storage systems.**

 This is for **learning and demonstration** only.

 ---